Metroscript/archix-setup/README.md

 __AUR helper:__
 paru

 __KEEP IN MIND:__
-GPU driver detection and support is sketchy at best for NVIDIA cards (I guess you'd know that if you're using Linux, heh?), so maybe offer some suggestions or just fix the problems yourself.
+I do not offer checking and driver installation for Nvidia cards.
+You'll have to do that manually before or after using this script.
 I am not familiar with init systems other than openrc & dinit so services for s6 or runit may need some changing in their runlevels.

 # Summary